CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 make cli
 ```

-#### Working with the runtime with Dev Containers
+### Working using Dev Containers

-Additionally, you can use dev container to interact directly with NSO through your IDE such as VS Code.
+Additionally, you can use [dev container](https://containers.dev/) to interact directly with NSO through your IDE such as VS Code.

 On MacOS you can do.